How Much Does Hardwood Flooring Cost?

 How to Calculate Hardwood Flooring Cost

-Knowing how to calculate the overall hardwood floor installation cost will take away any sticker shock down the road.
+Knowing how to calculate the overall hardwood floor installation cost (or using a hardwood flooring cost calculator) will take away any sticker shock down the road.
 To figure out hardwood flooring cost per square foot, homeowners can calculate the square footage of the room, then add 5 percent to 10 percent for cuts and waste.
 That figure is then multiplied by the square foot price to find the total cost.
 The typical range for price per square foot is between $6 and $12, so it may be worth it to calculate both the low and high end of possible costs.
 It’s important to include the price of extras such as nails, moldings, and thresholds.
 The formula for calculating overall cost is:

 (square footage + 5 percent to 10 percent of square footage) x price per square foot = cost

 For example: (400 + 40 = 440) × $6 = $3,520 for a low-end estimated cost